amandakoka/bookwish/README.md

 </details>

 # Features
-This website consists of 6 pages which are extended from a base template.
+This website consists of 7 pages which are extended from a base template.
 - Welcome page
 - Sign Up page
 - Login Page
 - Wishlist Page
 - Add Book page
 - Edit Book page
+- Profile Page

 ### Home page
 - Welcomes the user and explains the purpose of the site and has links to sign up or log in.